I’ve Changed My Mind About Milestone Leveling

 However, tediousness can lend to frustration or annoyances and don’t add much to the experience.
 For instance, there are a few small rules and mechanics that I’ll ignore or use magical items to mitigate the parts that my table finds unfun.

-I don’t think keeping track of EXP is a problem or extremely tedious activity, but it does add a bit more work to the game.
+I don’t think keeping track of EXP is a problem or an extremely tedious activity, but it does add a bit more work to the game.
 For example, in D&D 5e I have to calculate the EXP the party gains based on the challenges they complete, then the party needs to tally everything up and ensure they’re all on the same page.

 One less thing to keep tabs on is beneficial in my opinion.
 Especially in games like D&D 5e where we’re dealing with tons of different numbers.
 It’s not difficult to do any of these calculations, it’s just tedious.